lintianfang/Immersive_labeling_pc/README.md

   publisher={Elsevier}
 }

 Setup: Our method is implemented in C++ with OpenGL and OpenVR.
-Our test system was equipped with an Intel Core i7-9700F with 8×3.0GHz, 16 GB RAM and an Nvidia GeForce RTX 2080 with 8GB VRAM.
 Current button design is for HTC Vive Pro.

 Build Instructions: